Ani511/Wellbeing-AI/README.md

 - Delivered **interpretable explanations per individual** using LIME & ELI5
 - Built a working prototype of a **Streamlit app** for personal health feedback
 - Designed **Power BI dashboards** to visualize risk across different regions and demographics
+- * **Calibration Impact:** Post-hoc calibration significantly improved the **Brier Score**, enhancing the reliability of the 0-1 risk scale for clinical decision support.
+* **SDOH Clustering:** Power BI analysis revealed that lower-income brackets correlated strongly with high "model-predicted risk," validating the model's ability to pick up on socioeconomic stressors.
+* **Explainability:** LIME confirmed that "Mental Health" and "Access to Care" were top risk drivers for certain demographics, highlighting key areas for preventive intervention.

 ---